Lhagyari Palace

 Lhagyari Palace (拉加里王宫; ་), situated in Qusum County, Shannan Prefecture, Tibet Autonomous Region, is a historic fortress-palace complex dating to the 13th century.
 Built by the Lhagyari dynasty, descendants of the ancient Tibetan kings, it served as a political and cultural center until the mid-20th century.
 The palace's architecture integrates Tibetan and Han Chinese influences, featuring a multi-tiered structure with stone foundations, rammed-earth walls, and intricately carved wooden beams.
 Its design strategically utilizes the mountainous terrain, with watchtowers and courtyards layered along the slopes for defense and climatic adaptation.

 Protection

 During construction, local materials like slate, yak-dung mortar, and juniper wood were prioritized to minimize ecological disruption.
 The palace's layout harmonizes with the surrounding ecosystem: south-facing windows maximize solar heat in winter, while natural drainage channels prevent erosion during monsoon rains.
 Restoration efforts in the 1990s, led by the Tibet Cultural Relics Bureau, focused on preserving original techniques, such as argil (traditional plaster) application and mural restoration using mineral pigments.

-Ecologically, the palace sits within a biodiverse transitional zone between alpine meadows and coniferous forests.
-Conservation policies since 2015 have prohibited modern infrastructure within a 2 km radius to protect endemic species like the Tibetan red deer.
-Today, the site remains a testament to sustainable pre-industrial architecture, balancing human ingenuity with environmental stewardship in Tibet's fragile high-altitude ecosystem.

 In 2001, the ruins of the Ragali Palace were listed as the Fifth Batch of National Key Cultural Relics Protection Units.